 Price and Coupon

 This one’s $65, but doesn’t look to be in stock on the official site.
+It is in stock on amazon.
+Buying from amazon will help support my site, and I will greatly appreciate it!

 This is a nice little ‘complete package’ light.
 The battery indicator in the switch is nice, and I like the clickiness.
 Also of note is that this isn’t one of those spongy mashy buttons – another nice thing.
 All in all I’m satisfied with the light, but I wish it was just a little shorter.